Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Comparative Development Experiences of India and its Neighbours

 • Political instability.

-• Volatile performance of agriculture sector.
+• Volatile performance of the agriculture sector.

-• Over dependence on remittances.
+• Over-dependence on remittances.

 • Growing dependence on foreign loans on the one hand and increasing difficulty in paying back the loans on the other.